Godless: The Eastfield Exorcism

 Godless: The Eastfield Exorcism (also known as In God's Care) is a 2023 Australian horror film directed by Nick Kozakis and written by Alexander Angliss-Wilson.
 It stars Georgia Eyers, Dan Ewing, Tim Pocock, Rosie Traynor and Eliza Matengu.

-Godless: The Eastfield Exorcism premiered in the Philippines on 8 March 2023, and is set to have its world premiere at the 2023 Overlook Film Festival.
-It is slated for release on video-on-demand (VOD) and digital platforms in North America on 6 April 2023.
+Godless: The Eastfield Exorcism premiered in the Philippines on 8 March 2023, before having its world premiere at the 2023 Overlook Film Festival.
+It was released on video-on-demand (VOD) and digital platforms in North America on 6 April 2023 and it received a positive reviews from critics.